-40 While these are common requirements that affect many emergency communications grants, they may not apply to all grants; therefore, applicants should consult their grant guidance and grant officer for specific questions on grant requirements.
+&lt;sup>43 While these are common requirements that affect many emergency communications grants, they may not apply to all grants; therefore, applicants should consult their grant guidance and grant officer for specific questions on grant requirements.

-41 The NIMS Implementation Objectives reflect the concepts and principles contained in NIMS and clarify the NIMS implementation requirements in FEMA preparedness grant Notices of Funding Opportunity.
+&lt;sup>44 The NIMS Implementation Objectives reflect the concepts and principles contained in NIMS and clarify the NIMS implementation requirements in FEMA preparedness grant Notices of Funding Opportunity.
 As recipients and subrecipients of federal preparedness (non-disaster) grant awards, jurisdictions and organizations must achieve, or be actively working to achieve, all of the NIMS Implementation Objectives.
-Additional NIMS implementation guidance can be found at: https://www.fema.gov/implementation-guidance-and-reporting.
+Additional NIMS implementation guidance can be found at: fema.gov/implementation-guidance-and-reporting.